samuelroland/WEB-training/README.md

 # WEB-training
 Small WEB exos to train HTML, CSS and JavaScript

+My solutions can be found in the `solution` branch as separated file named `solution.js` or `solution.html`.

 ## Exo styling
+Folder: `styling`

-Install the Live Server extension in VSCode, open `index.html` and start designing this page:
+Install the Live Server extension in VSCode, open `styling/index.html` and start designing this page:

 ![styling.png](imgs/styling.png)

+TODO: make the page train flexbox and grid

 ## Arrays manipulation
+Folder: `arrays`

 Install NPM dependencies
 ```sh